lupyuen/lupyuen.github.io/src/ttn.md

 TODO

+Head over to the __Serial Terminal__ for PineDio Stack.

-At the Serial Terminal for PineDio Stack, enter these commands to __join PineDio Stack to The Things Network__...
+At the PineDio Stack Command Prompt, enter these commands to __join PineDio Stack to The Things Network__...

 1. First we start the __Background Task__ that will handle LoRa packets...